maoberlehner/markus-oberlehner-net/content/blog/events-and-callbacks-parent-child-component-communication-in-vue.md

 – Child Component, via Callback

 In this example, the conversation starts much earlier.
-The child component introduces itself, even before something has happened, by letting the parent component know about its required properties (e.g., `EXAMPLE`) that it needs to handle a concrete situation.
+The child component introduces itself, even before something has happened, by letting the parent component know about its required properties (e.g., `removeFromCart` in the following code snippet) that it needs to handle a concrete situation.
 Note the bangs: now there is no optionality anymore; the child component knows that if its button is clicked, the parent component has to do something about it.
 The child component also knows *what* should happen but not *how* it should happen; that's still up to the parent.

 ```html
 <!-- src/components/ShoppingCartList.vue -->